HeyGen x Make | Build advanced AI video automation workflows

 Avatar video clone

-Fires when a HeyGen video finishes rendering — success or failure — triggering downstream routing and delivery steps.
+Fires when a HeyGen video finishes rendering — success or failure — kicking off downstream routing and delivery steps.

-Generate a personalised video using a saved HeyGen template, injecting dynamic variables from your data source for each iteration.
+Generate a personalized video using a saved HeyGen template, inserting dynamic variables from your data source for each iteration.

 Create video from template

-Create a hyper-realistic talking avatar video from a single photo with advanced AI-powered motion and expression.
+Create a hyper-realistic talking avatar video from a single photo with advanced AI-powered motion and expressions.

 Translate a video